IFCA-Advanced-Computing/keystone-voms/doc/source/voms.rst

 do with any other user in keystone (i.e. disable/enable, grant/revoke roles, etc.).

-In order to authenticate, you must post a JSON request in the body containing the following::
+In order to get a token, you must post a JSON request in the body containing the following::

     {